khulnasoft/tracker/docs/docs/policies/rules.md

 **[Any of our extra events](../events/builtin/extra/bpf_attach.md)**

-Any of the extra events listed in the Tracee documentation can be listed in the Tracee Policy.
+Any of the extra events listed in the Tracker documentation can be listed in the Tracker Policy.

 For instance, to specify the [do_sigaction](../events/builtin/extra/do_sigaction.md) event, provide the name in the YAML manifest: